Video visit appointments

 - Functional gastrointestinal problems, such as IBS (irritable bowel syndrome)

-- Biliary tract (liver, gall bladder and bile ducts or parts of the body that release fluid that helps your body digest food) diseases, such as gallstones or hardened deposits of bile
+- Biliary tract (the plumbing system of the liver which delivers bile to the intestine to help your body digest food) diseases, such as gallstones or hardened deposits of bile

-- Pancreatic diseases (the pancreas is a gland near the stomach)
+- Pancreatic diseases (the pancreas is another organ involved in digestion)

 Some of the ways we can help include:

-- Colonoscopy (an exam of the inside of the large intestine that uses a tube that bends easily with a lens at the end)
+- Colonoscopy (an exam of the inside of the large intestine that uses a tube that bends easily with a camera at the end)

 - Upper GI endoscopy (an exam that also uses a similar tube)

-- Bravo™ pH monitoring (a tool to help find the cause of acid reflux problems)
+- Bravo™ pH monitoring (a tool to help find acid reflux problems)

-- Barrx™ radiofrequency ablation (a tool to help find the cause of problems in the intestines)
+- Barrx™ radiofrequency ablation (a tool used to destroy a precancerous change in the esophagus)

 - ERCP (endoscopic retrograde cholangiopancreatography)